TheTheoM/HybridIDPS/README.md

 - Terminate all running programs to ensure a clean restart.
 - Navigate to "HybridIDPS-main\innerLayer" in the terminal of VSCode and run "node instaKilo.js".
 - Open another terminal, navigate to "HybridIDPS-main\innerLayer\react\userinterface", and run "npm start" to open the React web app in the browser.
-- In VSCode, open "innerLayer.py" and run it.
-If it errors out, install MySQL Connector Python by running "pip install mysql-connector-python".
 - Execute the "getInnerLayer" script in MySQL by clicking the lightning bolt icon.
 - Optionally, use the wipe script to clear other databases if needed.
 - With these steps completed, you're now set up to test the project, including the web application and threat levels functionality.